 Editor's Note: This podcast covering Navvis and SSM Health's new partnership is a two-part series, offering our listeners an in-depth perspective on how both organizations are aligned to deliver innovation and new models of care in SSM Health's markets.
-Part 1 below discusses the six pillars essential for transformation and advice for executives looking to collaborate and transform in similar ways.
-Part 2, to be released in coming months, will offer a detailed look at their transformation agenda.
+Part 1 discusses the six pillars essential for transformation and advice for executives looking to collaborate and transform in similar ways.
+And, check out Part 2 which offers a detailed look at their transformation agenda.

 Navvis, a St. Louis-based population health company, and SSM Health, a nearly $8 billion health system in the Midwest, recently announced a holistic, data-driven, and consumer-focused partnership to design and operate a new value-based care delivery model.
 In this episode of the Oliver Wyman Health Podcast, Bryce Bach, Principal in Oliver Wyman's Health & Life Sciences Practice, sat down with Mike Farris, Navvis' Chairman and Chief Executive Officer, and Carter Dredge, SSM Health's Chief Transformation Officer, at the Oliver Wyman Health Innovation Summit in Chicago to learn more about how this partnership started, what they're committed to tackling next, and why new business models are required to engender sustainable and transformational change.